buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

 Previous simple example hardcodes the worker name into the dockerfile, which will not work if you want to share your docker image between workers.

-You can find in buildbot source code in ``master/contrib/docker`` two example configurations:
+You can find in buildbot source code in ``master/contrib/docker`` one example configurations:

-``worker``
-    the base worker configuration, including a custom ``buildbot.tac``, which takes environment variables into account for setting the correct worker name, and connect to the correct master.

 ``pythonnode_worker``
     a worker with Python and node installed, which demonstrate how to reuse the base worker to create variations of build environments.
+    It is based on the official ``buildbot/buildbot-worker`` image.

 The master setups several environment variables before starting the workers: